Nikkeljohn/life/README.md

 Click and drag the responsive window to maximum width
 Expected:

 Website is responsive on all screen sizes and no images are pixelated or stretched.
-No horizontal scroll is present.
 No elements overlap.

 Actual:

-Website behaved as expected with the exception of switching to landscape view in Mozilla Firefox.
+Website behaved as expected with the exception of switching to landscape view in crome.
 Details can be found in Unfixed Bugs

 Website was also opened on the following devices and no responsive issues were seen: